Guide to Mille Lacs Lake Bass Fly Fishing Minnesota

 For heavier flies or when you are around sharp boulders, step up to fifteen pound.
 You do not need long, whisper thin trout leaders here.
 Shorten up a bit for heavy sinking lines so your flies stay near bottom without snagging as much.

-Best Flies For Mille Lacs Smallmouth
+Brief Selection of Flies For Mille Lacs Smallmouth

 You could show up with one box of good baitfish and crayfish patterns and do just fine.
 But this lake deserves a fuller spread.
 Here is a practical list that comes from a lot of days with both good and tough conditions.